jzillmann/pdf-to-markdown/examples/St-Mary-Witney-Social-Audit.md

-proportionately more deaths and injuries from road traffic accidents than many other parts of the country andair pollution from exhaust fumes is a concern along Bridge Street.
+proportionately more deaths and injuries from road traffic accidents than many other parts of the country and air pollution from exhaust fumes is a concern along Bridge Street.
 The last Census found that 63% of the working population of Witney drove